What to Expect

 Where to Eat

 Ray's Waterfront is Seward's best sit-down restaurant — fresh halibut, salmon, and Dungeness crab with a view of the bay.
 Chinooks Waterfront is a reliable alternative.
-The Smoke Shack does excellent smoked salmon and rockfish tacos for a quick lunch.
 For breakfast, the Resurrection Roadhouse at the Seward Windsong Lodge does sourdough pancakes from local starter.
 Buy a piece of fresh-smoked salmon at a harbor shop to take on the boat tour.

 Kenai Fjords National Park